yingxuexiao/scDA-methods-companion/benchmark/README.md

 Criteria
 ✅ Method must be currently functional and maintained

-✅ Specifically designed for single-cell data analysis ✅ Primary intent must be differential abundance analysis
+✅ Specifically designed for single-cell data analysis

+✅ Primary intent must be differential abundance analysis

 🚫 Exclusion Criteria
 Several methods were excluded from our benchmark:

-❌ scellpam: Primarily a clustering method, not designed for DA analysis
+scellpam: Primarily a clustering method, not designed for DA analysis

-❌ TascCODA: Requires construction of cell-type hierarchy trees, dependent on well-defined cell-type relationships
+TascCODA: Requires construction of cell-type hierarchy trees, dependent on well-defined cell-type relationships

-❌ Other exclusions: Methods that were deprecated, not maintained, or primarily designed for other analytical purposes
+Other exclusions: Methods that were deprecated, not maintained, or primarily designed for other analytical purposes

-📁 Repository Structure
-benchmark/
-├── 📂 pipeline/
-│   ├── evaluation_pipeline/      # Main evaluation workflows
-│
-├── 📂 data/
-│   ├── simulated_datasets/       # Synthetic data for controlled evaluation
-│   └── real_datasets/           # Biological datasets for validation
-├── 📂 results/                  # Pre-computed benchmark results
-└── 📂 config/                   # Configuration files

 ⚠️ Important Notes & Limitations

-📝 Disclaimer: This benchmark provides an initial comprehensive evaluation of DA methods, but several limitations should be considered:
+This benchmark provides an initial comprehensive evaluation of DA methods, but several limitations should be considered:

 🔬 Current Limitations

-📏 Evaluation Depth: The current analysis provides a broad overview rather than deep, method-specific optimization
+1. Evaluation Depth: The current analysis provides a broad overview rather than deep, method-specific optimization

-🔧 Parameter Sensitivity: Limited exploration of parameter spaces for each method
+2. Parameter Sensitivity: Limited exploration of parameter spaces for each method

-🌐 Dataset Scope: Evaluation on a curated but not exhaustive set of biological scenarios
+3. Dataset Scope: Evaluation on a curated but not exhaustive set of biological scenarios

-⏱️ Computational Resources: Performance metrics may vary with different computational environments
+4. Computational Resources: Performance metrics may vary with different computational environments

-🎯 Primary Goals
-This benchmark aims to:
+🎯 This benchmark aims to:

-Help researchers select appropriate DA methods for their specific biological questions
+1. Help researchers select appropriate DA methods for their specific biological questions

-Provide transparent and reproducible evaluation workflows
+2. Provide transparent and reproducible evaluation workflows

-Highlight method strengths and weaknesses across different scenarios
+3. Highlight method strengths and weaknesses across different scenarios

-Serve as a foundation for future, more specialized benchmarks
+4. Serve as a foundation for future, more specialized benchmarks

 ⭐ If you find this benchmark useful, please consider starring this repository!